jbmorlot/Nucleosoms-spacing-periodicity-analysis-with-wavelet/README.md

 The local period of the nucleosomes spacing can gives access to different layers of chromatine organisation and therefore genic regulation.

 ## Purpose
-This code aim to produce study the local period of nucleosome spacing and the width of the peaks.
+This code aim to study the local period of nucleosome spacing and the width of the peaks.
 The local period is studied with

 ## How to use it